SakMan27/silent-round-results/README.md

 ## Good to know

 - Works only for tournaments run on **Calicotab / Tabbycat**.
-- If you're at the very top or bottom of the standings, your results are usually obvious anyway (you're clearly breaking, or clearly not), so the tool is most useful for everyone in between.
+- If you're at the very top or bottom of the standings, power-pairing becomes less accurate, but your results are usually obvious anyway (you're clearly breaking, or clearly not), so the tool is most effective and useful for everyone in between.